mikediessner/nubo/docs/citation.md

 ## Selected publications using NUBO

-- O'Connor, Joseph, Mike Diessner, Kevin Wilson, Richard D. Whalley, Andrew Wynn, and Sylvain Laizet.
-"Optimisation and Analysis of Streamwise-Varying Wall-Normal Blowing in a Turbulent Boundary Layer." *Flow, Turbulence and Combustion* (2023).
+- J O'Connor, M Diessner, K Wilson, RD Whalley, A Wynn, and S Laizet, "Optimisation and Analysis of Streamwise-Varying Wall-Normal Blowing in a Turbulent Boundary Layer," *Flow, Turbulence and Combustion*, 2023.

-- Diessner, Mike, Joseph O’Connor, Andrew Wynn, Sylvain Laizet, Yu Guan, Kevin Wilson, and Richard D. Whalley.
-"Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in Fluid Dynamics." *Frontiers in Applied Mathematics and Statistics* (2022).
+- M Diessner, J O’Connor, A Wynn, S Laizet, Y Guan, K Wilson, and RD Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in Fluid Dynamics," *Frontiers in Applied Mathematics and Statistics*, 2022.